Old Montreal and Parc Jean-Drapeau

 The eastern part of the city, stretching to the tip of the island, is mainly made up of residential and industrial neighborhoods.
 However, the Hochelaga-Maisonneuve district, which runs along the metro's green line between Préfontaine and Viau stations, boasts a number of major attractions.

 Hochelaga-Maisonneuve.
 Once a working-class district, Hochelaga-Maisonneuve still bears the traces of a past that played an important role in Montreal's industrial boom.
-One of the district's main attractions is the Botanical Garden, with its 20,000 taxa, ten exhibition greenhouses, three cultural gardens, the Frédéric-Back Tree House and more than 15 thematic gardens.
-It is ranked as one of the world's largest and most beautiful gardens.
+One of the district's main attractions is the Botanical Garden, with over 22,000 plant species, ten exhibition greenhouses, three cultural gardens, the Frédéric-Back Tree House and more than 15 thematic gardens.
+It is ranked among the world's largest and most beautiful gardens.
 Other attractions include the Insectarium, the Biodôme, the Planetarium, the Dufresne-Nincheri Museum and the Olympic Park, which hosted the 1976 Summer Games.

 North